Intellectual Architecture

 Ownership gives man a realm in which to act responsibly.

-Without property, ethics is theory without consequence.
+Without property, ethics becomes theory without consequence.

-To violate property is to deny individuality.
+To violate property is to deny the individual’s authority over his own actions.

 Law and Order